Should you fit Winter Tyres on your New Van?

 The high winds and heavy rain are just the start of what is supposed to be a rough Winter, though we haven’t even seen the cold begin to bite yet.
 Safe driving is important for everyone, but if you have a van for business purposes (and lets be honest, you don’t generally take out a van on lease to just pop to the corner shop) then keeping your van on the road in all conditions is an absolute priority, you simply can’t afford for you or your staff to be stranded on petrol vans for sale

-The first option to consider is fitting winter tyres to your vehicle, although in practice most van owners find it easier to keep a spare set of winter wheels rather than just winter tyres (as you can easily change them yourself in a matter of minutes).
+The first option to consider is fitting winter tyres to prepare your van for winter driving.
+Although in practice most van owners find it easier to keep a spare set of winter wheels rather than just winter tyres (as you can easily change them yourself in a matter of minutes).
 The standard tyres fitted on new vans are designed to perform at temperatures above 7°C, where they will maximise fuel efficiency, speed and grip. and other ford transit custom lease deals Once the temperature drops below 7°C, grip reduces drastically and this affects that crucial braking distance, even if there isn’t snow or ice to consider, once you bring ice, rain or snow into the equation tyre performance is even more affected.

 Winter tyres and small vans are specially designed to perform better in cold temperatures than standard tyres, Winter tyres are made with a higher natural rubber content, which keeps them softer than summer tyres at low temperatures, allowing them to get a firmer grip on the road.
 Winter tyres also have more grooves on the surface area than you would expect to find on a summer tyre or a green ford ranger lease , again improving grip in the classic British wet, soggy weather as well as being invaluable when the snow hits.
 In recent tests it was proved that a van with normal tyres can take three times as long to brake to a complete stop on an icy road than the same van fitted with winter tyres.
 Of course, nobody wants to view it that way, but a winter collision can have a business cost as well as a human one, how much business could you lose from that bump in wet weather while your van is repaired?
 Good for a VW Caddy